tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - Encourage spending rather than holding

 +++
-## The value of Grin?
+## The future value of Grin?

+- Approximately 50 years for the inflation to drop below 2%.
-fixed emission will limit its use as a SoV, encourage MoE experience constant price pressure difficult for Grin to maintain a high value initially
+- Fixed emission will limit its use as a SoV, encourage MoE

-approximately 50 years for the inflation to drop below 2%.
+- Experience constant price pressure
+- Difficult for Grin to maintain a high value initially
+- The Grin team believes
+	- high inflation rate will improve distribution of coins
+	- discourage holding of coins
+	- produce natural pricing
+	- limit price manipulation by large coin holders

+## Lost coins reduce high inflation

-Grin team believes  inflation rate not that high
+- Grin team believes the high inflation is much lower
- - many coins are lost and become unusable on a block chain
+- Many coins are lost and become unusable on a block chain
- - lost coins account for upto 2% per year of the total supply,
+- Lost coins account for upto 2% per year of the total supply
- - Excluded lost coins from inflation rate calculation
+- lost coins should be deducted inflation rate

-Percentage of lost transactional coins are difficult to estimate
+- Percentage of lost transactional coins are difficult to estimate:
 	- More lost coins per year for low value coins
 	- High value coins have lower rate of lost coins, users tend to be more careful.
- -
- - The Grin team believes that by selecting a high inflation rate it will improve the distribution of coins as holding of coins will be discouraged.
-They also hope that a high inflation rate will produce natural pricing and limit price manipulation by large coin holders [[7]].

 +++
 ## Deflation vs Inflation in fiat systems

 Most economists agree:
- - deflation is bad as it increases debt
+ -  Deflation is bad as it increases debt
- - "some" inflation is good as it stimulates the economy.
+ - "Some" inflation is good as it stimulates the economy

 +++
 ## Effect of inflation in fiat systems

 - Inflationary currency: MoE rather than a SoV
-- purchasing power of savings decrease over time
+- Positive effect of inflation:
 	- encourages the purchasing of goods and services
 	- People with debt benefit from inflation
 		- eroding effect on total debt

-Negative effect of inflation:
+- Negative effect of inflation:
 	- Discourages saving
+		- purchasing power of savings decrease over time
 	- Encourages debt

++++
-Debt benefit does not apply to cryptocurrencies:
+## Debt benefit does not apply to cryptocurrencies

-- not much debt exists
+- Not much debt exists

-- difficult to maintain successful borrower-lender relationships
+- Reason: Difficult to maintain successful borrower-lender relationships
 	- due to the anonymous nature of cryptocurrencies

 +++
 ## Effect of deflation in fiat systems

 - Deflationary currency: SoV rather than a MoE
+- Positive effect of deflation:
 	- increase of purchasing power
 	- encourages saving
 	- discourages debt

-Negative effect of deflation:
+- Negative effect of deflation:
 	- Discourages the purchasing of goods and services
--  high deflation can cause a deflationary spiral
+	- High deflation can cause a deflationary spiral
 		- people with debt will have more debt
 		- people with money will start hoarding

 Bitcoin can be considered deflationary:
 - buy and hold Bitcoins as the price per coin might increase over time